whimbree/StudiOCR/README.md

 - Hold Ctrl and scroll up/down to zoom in and out.
 Users can also pan around the image.
 This applies to any images being displayed.
 - Toggle Case Sensitive to do a case sensitive search
 ![](https://raw.githubusercontent.com/BSpwr/StudiOCR/master/screenshots/MatchingPages2.png)
-- Right click the image and click Save Image As to save the image as a .jpg
+- Right click the image and click Save Image As to save the image as a jpg
 - Click the Export as PDF button to export the document as a pdf
 - Click the Rename doc button to rename the document
 - Click the Add pages button to add more pages to the current document